 Minuteman III launch scheduled

-VANDENBERG AIR FORCE BASE, Calif. -- An unarmed operational test of the Minuteman III intercontinental ballistic missile is scheduled to launch from north Vandenberg Sept.
-15 between 3:01 - 9:01 a.m.
+BARKSDALE AIR FORCE BASE, La. -- An unarmed operational test of a Minuteman III intercontinental ballistic missile is scheduled to launch between 3:01 and 9:01 a.m.
+July 27 from Vandenberg AFB, Calif.

 The entire ICBM community, including the Department of Defense and the Department of Energy, will use the data collected from this mission for continuing force development evaluation.